jackd248/clockwork-ai/README.md

 # clockwork/ai

 >
-> This project is inspired by creative mind Matt Web and his [Poem/1](https://poem.town/) clock.
+> This project is inspired by creative mind Matt Web and his beautiful [Poem/1](https://poem.town/) clock.
 >

 Simple diy clock project to generate ai poems by current time using a raspberry pi zero + e-ink display.